The Wall Street Journal stated that 150,000,000 health records have been breached since 2009.

 Hospitals reported 140 known hacks last year up from 5 in 2009.
 The situation has lead to the FDA recommending that manufacturers disclose software information to hospitals.
 It is now common for manufacturers to respond to cybersecurity questionnaires before submitting bids.

 Not covered was the role of intermediary software platforms in blocking access.
-These platforms such as from Thinaer accumulated data from various vital sign devices, display and manage, and transmit data into Electronic Health Records.

 The Wall Street Journal article appeared in their May 13.
 2019 issue.